 Blood type.
 Specific blood types – blood type A or AB – may slightly increase the risk of GTD.

-Family history of HM.
-There have been rare cases of women in the same family having one or more molar pregnancies.
+Family history of molar pregnancy.
+There have been rare cases of women in the same family having 1 or more molar pregnancies.

 The only known way to avoid GTD is to avoid pregnancy.
-However, in making such family planning decisions, women should remember that GTD overall is rare.
-Women who’ve had an HM in the past, or are worried about GTD for any reason, are encouraged to talk with their doctors about the future risk of GTD.
+When making such family planning decisions, women should remember that GTD is rare.
+Women who have had a molar pregnancy in the past, or are worried about GTD for any reason, are encouraged to talk with their doctors about the future risk of GTD.

 The next section in this guide is Symptoms and Signs .
 It explains what body changes or medical problems this disease can cause.
 You may use the menu to choose a different section to continue reading in this guide.